abraunegg/onedrive/docs/national-cloud-deployments.md

 *   USL4 (Microsoft Cloud for US Government)
 *   USL5 (Microsoft Cloud for US Government - DOD)
 *   DE (Microsoft Cloud Germany)
-*   CN (Azure and Office365 operated by 21Vianet in China)
+*   CN (Azure and Office365 operated by VNET in China)

 This will configure your client to use the correct Azure AD and Graph endpoints as per [https://docs.microsoft.com/en-us/graph/deployments](https://docs.microsoft.com/en-us/graph/deployments)